-What to make with a bag of California Walnuts…why not grind them into walnut meal and make gluten free chocolate walnut cookies?
+What to make with ground walnuts…why not grind them into walnut meal and make gluten free chocolate walnut cookies?
 These cookies are full of chocolaty goodness in every bite!

 Our family eats walnuts every day.
 In our yogurt, cereal, baking, we even take them in a baggie on bike rides for a protein boost.
 I knew I could put them to good use in making a fun gluten free treat.